 ORVIS – A directory of tools for vision rehabilitation

-The ORVIS infrastructure aims to facilitate the development and access to assessment tools whose validity and reliability have been evaluated or where a French version is in the process of being evaluated.
-These tools are available in French or in French and English, and are intended for researchers or clinicians with the purpose of functional, perceptual, cognitive and psychological assessment of persons with visual impairment.
+The ORVIS infrastructure aims to facilitate the development and availability of measurement tools with proven validity and fidelity.
+These tools must be available in French, or in French and English, and be suitable for use with the visually impaired population, by researchers or by practitioners.
+They must enable functional, perceptual, cognitive and psychological assessment of the population concerned.

-ORVIS is available at www.orvis.vision.
-Its data sheets comply with the Quebec Government standard about accessibility for anyone with or without a disability.
+ORVIS can be accessed at www.orvis.vision.
+Its files comply with the Government of Quebec’s standard on accessibility for people with and without disabilities.

 Walter Wittich, Ph.
 D., FAAO, CLVT, École d’optométrie, Université de Montréal – Chercheur du CRIR – Responsable de sites CRIR : INLB et MAB-Mackay